 Waiver of premium isn’t available from your bank.

-Life Insurance for your kids.
+Life Protection Policies for your kids.
 It’s icky, though it is included at different amounts in various policies so have a look into it if you can stomach the thought.

-Consider what’s important to you and weigh it against the price, and that should bring you one step closer to finding out which is the best Mortgage Protection cover for you.
+Consider what’s important to you for the extra peace of mind and weigh it against the extra cost, and that should bring you one step closer to finding out which is the best form of Life cover for you and your family.

 This is relative of course to how much money you have and how much cover you need.
 The bigger your mortgage, the more your premium will cost.